 Who is this guy?

-I’m a big advocate for bringing customers’ needs and wants into the innovation and product development process.
+I’m also a big advocate for bringing customers’ needs and wants into the innovation and product development process.
 I call these jobs-to-be-done, and have written extensively about them on this blog.

 Here’s a bit more of my background: